Push/Pull logoPush/Pull

 Want clearer next-session progressionYou rely on previous values, graphs, or Trainer inside Pro.Push/Pull is the stronger fit.

 Yes.
-Hevy is good for progressive overload if you are comfortable using previous values, reviewing your history, and letting Trainer adjust working weights inside a generated program.
+Hevy app progressive overload is solid if you are comfortable using previous values, reviewing your history, and letting Trainer adjust working weights inside a generated program.
 Hevy's help docs also let you choose whether previous values pull from any workout or the same routine, which is useful if you repeat Upper A, Lower A, or PPL templates.

 Push/Pull still has the cleaner edge for lifters who want overload suggestions, recovery context, and manual template control in one place.
 Hevy is stronger if the free tier and social/community angle are the main reason you are considering it.